bablokb/circuitpython-dataviews/reference.md

 of the column widths is larger than the given view width (as defined by the `width`-attribute).
 Passing weights will not change this.
 Weights are only used to distribute unused space.

+`objects` is a list of `(row,col,DataCell)`-tuples. `DataCell` is the base class and itself does not provide any content.
+To use this feature, you have to implement a sublcass of `DataCell`.
+The default class for cells is `DataLabel`.
+Objects of this type are created automatically for all cells without explicit cell-object.

 Class DataPanel